chebyshev_polynomial#

 Same polynomial instance if

-stay the same, otherwise new polynomial instance with the newgrid
+gridandmulti_indexstay the same, otherwise new polynomial instance with the newgridandmulti_index.- Return type:

 Verify the operands are valid before moving on.